Skip directly to searchSkip directly to the site navigationSkip directly to the page's main content

 Life Expectancy

 Life expectancy is the average expected number of years of life remaining from a given age, in a given population, according to the current mortality experience (age-specific death rates) of persons in the same population.
 Life expectancy is calculated from a table called a "Life Table."
-It is most often expressed as the life expectancy from birth, but is also commonly expressed as life expectancy from age 65. [more on Life Expectancy...]
+It is most often expressed as the life expectancy from birth, but is also commonly expressed as life expectancy from age 65. [visit the HELP page on Life Expectancy...]

 Logic Model